cylc/cylc-doc/src/glossary.rst

       * :term:`batch system`

    scheduler
-      When we say that a :term:`suite` is "running" we mean that the cylc scheduler is running.
+      When we say that a :term:`workflow` is "running" we mean that the cylc scheduler is running.

-      The scheduler is responsible for running the suite.
-It submits :term:`jobs <job>`, monitors their status and maintains the suite state.
+      The scheduler is responsible for running the workflow.
+It submits :term:`jobs <job>`, monitors their status and maintains the workflow state.

       .. _daemon: https://en.wikipedia.org/wiki/Daemon_(computing)